-3.6 Per-SIM Firmware Update and Management
+3.6 Firmware Update

-The update-firmware command allows the operator to preload the correct firmware associated with each SIM's network operator onto the cellular modem for those node types that require firmware updates per operator.
-See the 7705 SAR-Hm and SAR-Hmc Software Release Notes for the node types and variants that require per network operator firmware management.
+The update-firmware command is available to update firmware on the node.
+The command is used to preload the correct firmware associated with each SIM's wireless service provider onto the cellular modem for those node variants that require firmware updates to operate in that service provider network.